AtkinsonKyle/learning-journal/README.md

 ### Keeping myself in a growth mindset
 1. Keep trying until I get it right.
 1. I should learn something new everyday.
-1. Success is the journey, not the destination.
+1. Always remember, success is the journey, not the destination.

 ## Markdown Notes